stevebuik/om-next-ideas/README.md

 An example project illustrating ideas on how to organise an om.next project

 This dev workflow emphasizes using clj on the jvm for most of the client and server code.

 Note that it still uses figwheel and devcards when doing client dev of the UI layer in the browser.

 This also means that lein/component (with reloaded workflow) is the driver of the project - not a script/figwheel.clj file

 This may not be your preference if you prefer using cljs tooling.

-Definitely opinionated and reserves the right to be totally wrong.
+This project is quite opinionated and reserves the right to be totally wrong.

-Just looking for feedback or confirmation/critique of the ideas.
+I'm just looking for feedback or confirmation/critique of the ideas.

+Will this become a library?
+No plans at the moment, just use it to copy config.

 ## Quick Start

-Start by watching Tony Kays video on how om.next works.
+Start by watching [Tony Kays video](https://www.youtube.com/watch?v=IlNrmKYA7Ig) on how om.next works.
 This helps understand the steps in the integration test

 Then read/run the integration test to see client/server data flow

-Then run figwheel service to repeat the integration test from a real UI
+Then run figwheel service to repeat the integration test steps from the real UI

+While playing with the app and source you may also concurrently:

 - run quickie while working on client or server code
 - run doo autotest TODO
 - make mods to any part of code and see autotests verify correctness and figwheel re-render

 Profit!